Greevaaa13/greevaaa13/README.md

 1. I’m deeply passionate about travelling, especially oceans and seas.
    My top bucket-list dream is to swim through Mexico’s cenotes.
-   Plot twist: I haven’t learned swimming yet because I once believed it would give me white patches on my face.
+   Twist: I haven’t learned swimming yet because I once believed it would give me white patches on my face.
-   Despite that, I’ve explored art, dance, singing, archery, karate, and more — driven purely by curiosity.
+   Despite that, I’ve explored art, dance, singing, archery, karate, and more — too curious.

 2. Once, I sleepwalked down the entire building and stayed in the garden overnight while my family was asleep.
    It was the first and last time it ever happened.